 Hello from Alison Johnson

-The above image is the title screen of the 2018 film that I have produced and directed in order to call attention to a condition that is devastating the lives of millions of Americans.
+The wave image above is the title screen of the 2018 film that I have produced and directed in order to call attention to a condition that is devastating the lives of millions of Americans.
 To view the film, visit http://www.chemicalsensitivityfoundation.org.

 Some might consider fragrance sensitivity to be a minor annoyance, but for a rapidly increasing number of people it is a life-altering condition that is causing them to drop out of the workforce because they experience strong symptoms like migraines or asthma attacks when they are exposed to fragrances.

 My foundation has launched a campaign to move America (and indeed the world) toward establishing more fragrance-free workplaces, apartment buildings, schools, places of worship, and medical facilities.
 The cornerstone of this campaign is my recently completed film, Fragrance-Free Workplaces: Wave of the Future?
-This film can be played on the website of the Chemical Sensitivity Foundation, which I founded in 2001, www.chemicalsensitivityfoundation.org, or on my personal website, http://www.alisonjohnsonmcs.com, which contains detailed information about the many books I have written and the documentaries I have produced and directed on the topic of multiple chemical sensitivity.
+This film can be played on the website chemicalsensitivityfoundation.org or on my personal website, alisonjohnsonmcs.com, which contains detailed information about the many books I have written and the documentaries I have produced and directed on the topic of multiple chemical sensitivity.
 All my documentaries can be played on the latter site.

-In Fragrance-Free Workplaces, viewers will encounter the following:
+In my Fragrance-Free Workplaces film, viewers will encounter the following:

 - A nurse who is a veteran of the 1991 Gulf War and has to struggle on the job with migraines brought on by exposure to perfume worn by other staff members

 - A folk singer whose promising career has been severely limited by her extreme sensitivity to fragrances